onkelbeh/HomeAssistantRepository/README.md

 -python_targets_python3_7
 -python_single_target_python3_7
 ```
-Run `eselect python` to put Python 3.7 on postition 1
+Run `eselect python` to put Python 3.7 on position 1

 Install it (as root)
 ```sh